makeasnek/FindTheMag2/readme.md

    * There is no way to set project weight outside of logging in to each project manually and setting it there.
    * You can still use this tool to find out the mag/hr of various projects and "no new tasks" projects you have no interest in crunching either because of low mag/hr or because they are not your preferred projects.
 This can be done locally on your BOINC client.

-<b>If you use this utility to control your BOINC crunching:</b>
+<b>If you use this utility to directly control your BOINC crunching:</b>
  * **5% of your processing power will be donated to development**.
 I hope you will see that this is only a small portion of the efficiency gain that this tool brings you.
 And that this tool represents many hundreds of hours of work.
 You may set a custom dev fee in the config, but it cannot be smaller than 1%.
 This donated processing power is accomplished by crunching projects under the developer's login.
 Don't worry, all crunching power still goes towards science!
  * You will see most of your project set to "no new tasks" except one, this is how FTM controls BOINC.
 Your "highest priority project" determined by expected crunch time vs actual (determined by project weight) will have tasks requested, and FTM will continue requesting tasks for each project until the work cache is full.
  * You can continue to use tools like BOINC Manager or BOINCTUI to monitor your crunching
- * You can stop the script at any time and regain manual control of your BOINC client, it will be reset to the settings which existed before FTM was run
+ * You can stop the script at any time and regain manual control of your BOINC client, it will be reset to the settings which existed before FTM was run.
+This means that if you edit BOINC's preferences (such as computing preferences) while FTM is running, FTM will reset those settings upon being closed.
  * It will respect all pre-existing BOINC settings you have such as when to crunch or use the network.
 All this tool really does is set projects to "no new tasks" and request work from projects.
  * It is **strongly suggested** to have at least 10GB of free space for BOINC and that you allow BOINC to download at least 1 day of "extra" work.
 This helps project servers even out load and prevents this tool from getting confused.
 If you have a very small work cache and have profitability control enabled, you may occasionally run dry on work which is no fun.
 Otherwise, everything should be fine.